For more information on our recent data notice, please click here

 Dr. Ben-Haim's research is focused on novel tools that will help localize and treat epileptic seizures more selectively using minimally invasive techniques.
 Dr. Ben-Haim's work in movement disorders and improvements in technique for deep-brain stimulation insertion has been published in numerous peer-reviewed journals, including European Spine Journal, Neurosurgery, Journal of Craniofacial Surgery, World Neurosurgery, Pediatric Neurosurgery, Neuropathology, and Stereotactic and Functional Neurosurgery.
 In 2014, she authored a book chapter for Textbook of Cortical Brain Stimulation.

 Dr. Ben-Haim has been invited to present nationally on topics including risk factors for hemorrhage during deep brain stimulation and occupational hazards in neurosurgical training.
-She also serves as a neurotrauma consultant to the NFL.
+She was recently named chair-elect of Women in Neurosurgery (WINS), the world's first and largest organization dedicated to educating, inspiring and encouraging women neurosurgeons to realize their professional and personal goals.

 She completed a fellowship in epilepsy and functional surgery at Yale School of Medicine in New Haven, Connecticut, and was a visiting fellow in functional neurosurgery at University of Oxford in Oxford, England.
 Dr. Ben-Haim completed residency training in neurosurgery at Mount Sinai Medical Center in New York.
 She earned her medical degree from UC San Diego School of Medicine.